 Skinny dipping is the world’s most universally recognized erotic social experience.
-For many, it was our first time being naked outdoors, even our first time being naked with someone else.
+For many, it was our first time being naked outdoors, even our first time being naked with someone else or even seeing another naked body in the flesh as up until then the only naked body seen are those on adult websites like https://www.tubev.sex/ Japan.
 Our first skinny dip may have been an act of rebellion, perhaps from parents, friends, or simply our own fears.
 We reassured each other and ourselves with the promise that darkness and water would conceal our naked bodies, when secretly we knew there was plenty of light to see.
 It was a good excuse to subvert our own fears of being naked together.

 Thanks to The Skinny Dipping Report for the lovely pictures.